resilient-project/pypsa-workshop-202506/_sources/intro.md

 ### Tip: use lightweight `miniconda`

-Do yourself a favor --- use a lightweight installation called [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).
+Instead of `Anaconda`, you use a lightweight installation called [`miniconda`](https://docs.conda.io/en/latest/miniconda.html).
 It is very likely that you don't want the full Anaconda Python Distribution.